OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: Conclusion

 \section{Conclusion}

 In this paper, we look into 4D panoptic occupancy tracking from surround-view fisheye cameras.
 To facilitate a comprehensive and wide Field-of-View (FoV) spatiotemporal surrounding understanding, we establish the OccTrack360 benchmark for omnidirectional 4D panoptic occupancy tracking, which provides long-term and diverse sequences with an all-directional occlusion mask and an MEI-based fisheye FoV mask.
 To develop a fisheye-oriented tracking baseline, we propose Focus on Sphere Occ (FoSOcc), which tackles distorted spherical projection and inaccurate voxel-space localization via novel center focusing and spherical lift modules.
-Extensive experiments demonstrate that FoSOcc achieves leading 4D panoptic occupancy tracking performance on Occ3D-Waymo and the established OccTrack360 benchmarks.
-While our current benchmark establishes a foundation for fisheye-based panoptic occupancy tracking, future iterations will incorporate a specialized 2D backbone to further exploit the unique geometric properties of fisheye projections.
-Furthermore, we plan to investigate specialized adaptations for depth estimation to better handle the non-linear distortion of large-FoV imagery.
+Extensive experiments show FoSOcc achieves leading 4D panoptic occupancy tracking performance on Occ3D-Waymo and the established OccTrack360 benchmarks.